-How we deal with the utility companies for your rental in Frederick County
+How we deal with the utility companies for your rental investment in Frederick County

 Please plan on paying your utilities through to the second day of the tenant taking possession of the rental property.
 We advise renters to put utilities in their name 1 day before occupancy.
-We encourage this overlap between renter and rental investor to make sure that the utilities are not turned off during the transition.
+We encourage this overlap between renter and landlord to ensure that the utilities are not turned off during the transition.

 Landlord Reference